Andrew O’Donohue

 Working Papers

-1. Law versus Democracy: Reputation Costs, Judicial Alliance Networks, and Democratic Erosion in Turkey.
+1. Law versus Democracy: Judicial Selection Institutions, Court Capture, and Democratic Backsliding in Turkey.

 [Working Paper]